 - Sensible Heat vs Latent Heat

 Thermal energy storage (TES), commonly called heat and cold storage, allows the storage of heat or cold to be used later.
 To be able to retrieve the heat or cold after some time, the method of storage needs to be reversible.
 Thermal energy storage can be implemented by the storage of Sensible Heat or Latent Heat.

 WHAT IS SENSIBLE HEAT STORAGE?
 AND WHAT IS LATENT HEAT STORAGE?

-The phase change solid-liquid my melting and solidification can store large amounts of heat or cold.
+The phase change solid-liquid by melting and solidification can store large amounts of heat or cold.
 Melting is characterized by a small volume change, usually less than 10%.
-If a container can fit the material while it is in it’s liquid state, the pressure is not changed significantly and consequently melting and solidification of the storage material proceed at a constant temperature.
-Upon melting, while heat is transferred to the storage material, the material still keeps its temperature constant at the melting temperature, also called phase change temperature.
+If a container can fit the material while it is in its liquid state, the pressure is not changed significantly, consequently melting and solidifying the storage material proceed at a constant temperature.
+Upon melting, when the heat is transferred to the storage material, the material still keeps a constant temperature at the melting temperature.
+This is also called the phase change temperature.
 If the melting is completed, further transfer of heat results again in sensible heat storage.
 The heat supplied upon melting is called latent heat, and the process latent heat storage.

 Sensible Heat vs. Latent Heat

 Inorganic PCM are engineered hydrated salt solution made from natural salts with water.
 The chemical composition of salts is varied in the mixture to achieve the required phase-change temperature.
 Special nucleating agents are added to the mixture to minimize phase-change salt separation and to minimize supercooling, that are otherwise characteristic of hydrated salt PCM.
 Salt Hydrates are characteristic of being non-toxic, non-flammable, and economical.